brightsoftdev/MKKit/README.markdown

 ### v1.0 Goals ###

 A lot of work is going into the 1.0 release of MKKit.
-The focus is going to be further intigration of the MKGraphicsStructures Class, and further intigration with the new features of iOS 5.0, storyboards in particular.
+The focus is going to be further intigration of the MKGraphicsStructures Class, further intigration with the new features of iOS 5.0, storyboards in particular, and more network connectivity features.
 As always the documention will continue to improve with more details on usage of classes.
 As reminder v0.8 deprecations will removed completely in v1.0.

 The development of v1.0 will updated on the development branch.
 Remember the development branch is experimental so API's may change without warning.